mnielsen/notes-on-writing/notes_on_writing.md

 we-the-reader become confused.
 Are we supposed to commit again?
 What is the book really about?

-There are famous examples which evade this rule.
+There are examples which successfully evade this rule.
 I'm not sure what Douglas Adams' books are about, but I enjoy them for the sheer sentence-by-sentence pleasure.
 Perhaps that _is_ what Adams' books are about.
 I'm also not sure what Robert Pirsig's _Zen and the Art of Motorcycle Maintenance_ is about, but it's a terrific book.
 Such